-Professor of Finance and Vice President of the Society for Financial Studies
+Professor of Finance & Director of Graduate Studies

 Yale School of Management